Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 The word "subjunctive," as used to denote a grammatical mood, derives directly from the Latin "modus subjunctivus."
 This, in turn, is a translation from the original Greek term "hypotaktike enklisis" (subordinated mood/mode).
 In Greek, the subjunctive is almost exclusively used in subordinate clauses (hence the "sub" in subjunctive).

-We talk about the subjunctive mood, but the original Latin word was "modus," meaning way or manner (among other things).
+We talk about the subjunctive mood, but "mood" was a variant coming from the original Latin word "modus" (mode), meaning "way" or "manner" (among other things).
 One way to look at the subjunctive is as a way of using verbs in a subordinate clause.
-But the use of mood helps us remember that verbs of uncertainty, which are subjective call for the subjunctive.

 banner3 PLACEHOLDER

-The sentences below are fairly simple, where we don't have a main clause that is much more than just a pronoun (included in the conjugation of the verb) and a verb.
+The sentences below are fairly simple, where the main clause is not much more than just a pronoun (included in the conjugation of the verb) and a verb.
 And instead of an object, we have a new (subordinate) clause beginning with che (that) or with other conjunctions.

 One key aspect of the subjunctive is that we use it after certain expressions that show: